Sunday, April 19, 2026

 I wrote an article called DESCENDING INTO AWARENESS describing my experience with Hakomi Therapy.

-When I first stumbled upon a book Five Spirits: Alchemical Acupuncture for Psychological and Spiritual Healing by Lorie Eve Dechar I was beyond intrigued.
+When I first stumbled upon a book Five Spirits: Alchemical Acupuncture for Psychological and Spiritual Healing by Lorie Eve Dechar I was intrigued.
 For one year, I studied each Spirit individually, trying to make sense of something I knew would offer more color to my jigsaw puzzle called life.
 My library grew, I was obsessed.
 At times I thought, this is too much, how can I make sense of it all.
 The puzzle pieces began to fall into place and I realized, "it's actually not that complicated."

 While I don't anthropomorphize the Spirits, animating the elements with Spirit essences makes them much more accessible.
 You see, I think like a dog, I think in pictures rather than words.
 Seeing essences allows me to integrate the Spirits into my daily life.